-We begin by listing the datasets used in our approach in Section VI-A. We list the evaluation metrics used and methods compared within Section VI-B. We analyze the main results and discuss the results of comparison methods and ablation studies of our approach in Section VI-C. In Section VI-D, we analyse the theoretical upper bound in the context of long-term prediction.
+We begin by listing the datasets used in our approach in Section VI-A. We list the evaluation metrics used and methods compared within Section VI-B. We analyze the main results and discuss the results of comparison methods and ablation studies of our approach in Section VI-C. In Section VI-D, we analyse the theoretical upper bound.
 We present an ablation analysis of the radius parameter μ in Section VI-F. We make all the implementation and training details available in the supplementary material.